Queensland Art Gallery: History

 The gallery was established in 1895 as the Queensland National Art Gallery.
 Throughout its early history the gallery was housed in a series of temporary premises.
 In the 1960s it shared premises with the Queensland Museum.
 Sir Leon Trout, a businessman and art collector, initiated a plan to include an art gallery in a proposed Queensland Cultural Centre in South Brisbane.
 The first stage of the monumental Robin Gibson-designed Queensland Cultural Centre opened on Brisbane's South Bank in 1982.
 The Gallery of Modern Art (GOMA) was established in 2006 which lead to the creation of a two-campus institution.
 In 2014, over 10 million people had visited both the sites since the establishment of GOMA.
 The Queensland Art Gallery was listed as a State Heritage Place in 2015.

 The first painting acquired by the gallery in 1896 was Evicted, by the British painter Blandford Fletcher.
-Although it was the gallery's most popular picture, it was controversially retired from public display in 1949 by the newly-appointed director, Robert Campbell, who declared that it was only popular "because it had a sentimental touch".
+Although it was the gallery's most popular picture, it was controversially retired from public display in 1949 by the newly appointed director, Robert Campbell, who declared that it was only popular "because it had a sentimental touch".

 Design

 The Queensland Art Gallery was considered to be a building of its time for it incorporated the best techniques and materials available within the economic limits of the project.
 It was also the first major building to be built on the south side of the river adjacent to the new Victoria Bridge, which established a benchmark of scale and quality for future buildings.

 The Queensland Art Gallery is a 4700 square metre display space broken down with walls and barriers that interchange between the art world and the public.
 The walls have been placed purposely to create flow and change of course of the viewer's journey.
 The primary orientation element of the Gallery's design is the Watermall that separates the tranquil environment of the exhibition galleries from the proactive environments of the administration, public programs and education areas.
 The varying ceilings heights and floor levels, colour and textured surfaces enhance variety and define the sequence of display areas.
 The entrance foyer efficiently acts as a hub for the public circulation and main access point for arrivals and departures for all visitors where they are able to select which collections they plan to visit.
 The buildings use of light coloured and maintenance free materials such as cement reflect and adapt to the Mediterranean- like quality of Brisbane's sub tropical climate.

+In 2004 the Queensland Art Gallery (completed in 1982) was awarded the '25 Year Award', now known as the Robin Gibson Award for Enduring Architecture by the Queensland Chapter of the Australian Institute of Architects.